 People being less important than a Cause, ends excuse means.
 In this light, collateral damage is normal, sacrifice, violence, martyrs, assassination, terror, are justified to prove the worth of the cause; people are expendable means, not ends.
 For the later good you must live worse now.
 We must suffer!
 What counts is history, not biography.
 The world is seen from the abstract point of view of the Cause not from the point of view of persons.

-Local compassion, happiness now, clean hands, not doing evil, is luxury.
-As the individual can only have power in the collective, and serving the Idea, individualism is bad; all people must be laminated equal and selfless.
-The New Man must be created anew: lonely, replaceable, powerless, submitted and ready to do whatever is ordered.
+Local compassion, happiness now, clean hands, not doing evil, are luxury.
+As the individual can only count and have power in the collective and the serving the Idea, individualism is bad; all people must be laminated equal and selfless.
+The New Man must be created anew: lonely, replaceable, powerless, devoted, submitted and ready to do whatever is ordered.

 Scapegoats are required, or enemies, at least some excluded people, taboos or heresies to exorcise.
 Whoever is not with us is against us!
 A witch-hunt will do.
 Different is guilty, inferior, it must be reduced.